iwantmyname/blog/_posts/2015-02-20-guide-to-finding-the-right-domain-name-for-your-podcast.md

 layout: post
 date: 2015-02-20 16:15:43 -0700
 author: Chris
-title: A guide to finding the right domain name for your podcast
+title: The simple guide to finding the right domain name for your podcast

 ---